Grape Seed Extract protects against prostate cancer

 The researchers looked at the use of supplements that would be expected to reduce the chance of prostate cancer, such as Grape Seed Extract, chondroitin, Q10, fish oil, garlic, Ginkgo biloba, ginseng, glucosamine and of course saw palmetto.

-Of all these supplements, Grape Seed Extract was the only one that reduced the likelihood of prostate cancer by a statistically significant amount.
+Of all the supplements, Grape Seed Extract was the only one that reduced the likelihood of prostate cancer by a significant amount.
 Users had 41 percent less chance of developing prostate cancer than non-users.
-Among the long-term users who took higher doses the effect was even stronger.

 Numbers 2 and 3 in the Anti-Prostate Cancer Top Ten are fish oil and ginseng, but neither performed well in this study.